 - glass panes

-The Founding Fathers prudently wrote Article V into the Constitution so it could be amended as necessary, as clearly evidenced by the first ten amendments known as the Bill of Rights.
+With prudent foresight, the Founding Fathers wrote Article V into the Constitution so it could be amended as necessary, as clearly evidenced by the first ten amendments known as the Bill of Rights.
 But the bar for amending it was purposely set high so it wouldn't be changed whimsically but only after careful deliberation on matters considered truly important.
-Once ratified, amendments literally become part of our Constitution (often, like the 17th Amendment, replacing language in the document).
+Once ratified, amendments literally become part of our Constitution, often, like the 17th Amendment, replacing language in the document.

 Over the years, constitutional amendments have included the abolition of slavery, the right to vote regardless of race, the establishment of a federal income tax, Prohibition (and later the repeal of Prohibition), women's suffrage, presidential term limits, representation in the Electoral College for the District of Columbia, and the procedure for removing a president when unable to perform the duties of his office, sometimes called simply the 25th Amendment.